The online Master of Healthcare Management curriculum is composed of the following seven core courses:

 Capstone Experience Course

 All MHM students will have the chance to apply the principles they learn in the healthcare curriculum in an actual field setting.
 Students will scope, research, plan and execute a project that delivers value for a healthcare organization.
 Students will experience how decisions are made in real-time, apply skills and learning using a project methodology and communicate findings and recommendations in a professional manner.
-This requirement is set up to be taken as MGMT 595 A and B (two units each).
+This requirement is set up to be taken over two sessions as MGMT 528 (2 units each session).

 Students can choose from three different concentrations to focus on a specific aspect of healthcare management: